 This bold and simple vision is at the heart of our five-year strategy (2022-2026) and guides everything we do.
 We focus on making the biggest impacts, based on our strengths and our members' needs.
-Our four strategic priorities drive our work and you can see our achievements during the reporting year from page 15 onwards.
+Our four strategic priorities drive our work and you can see our achievements during the reporting year on page 17.